mathadvance/mast-web/README.md

 You should make a file called `.env.local` and put all your environment variables there.

-If you create a local Mongo database for testing, which I recommend, you will want .env.local to look like this:
+If you create a local Mongo and Redis database for testing, which I recommend, you will want .env.local to look like this:

     DOMAIN=https://mast.mathadvance.org